apache/beam/website/www/site/content/en/documentation/ml/anomaly-detection.md

 | i began having them several times a week feeling tortured by the hallucinations moving people and figures sounds and vibrations | Fear |

 ## Anomaly Detection Algorithm
-[HDBSCAN](https://hdbscan.readthedocs.io/en/latest/how_hdbscan_works.html) is a clustering algorithm that extends DBSCAN by converting it into a hierarchical clustering algorithm, and then extracting a flat clustering based in the stability of clusters.
-When trained, the model predicts -1 if a new data point is an outlier, otherwise it predicts one of the existing clusters.
+[HDBSCAN](https://hdbscan.readthedocs.io/en/latest/how_hdbscan_works.html) is a clustering algorithm that extends DBSCAN by converting it into a hierarchical clustering algorithm and then extracting a flat clustering based in the stability of clusters.
+When trained, the model predicts `-1` if a new data point is an outlier, otherwise it predicts one of the existing clusters.

 ## Ingestion to Pub/Sub